-According to report from Godaddy, on an average, there are 16 ecommerce stores that are launched every day.
+According to a report from Godaddy, on an average, there are 16 ecommerce stores that are launched every day.

 This makes ecommerce business tough!